-Alternatively fill in the equivalent PDF form and email to firstname.lastname@example.org:
+Alternatively, fill in the equivalent PDF form and email it to email@example.com:

-Information Specialists conduct searches using Ovid Medline and EMBASE and other sources where appropriate.
-We will respond to your request within two business days and agree a deadline for your results.
+Information Specialists conduct searches using Ovid MEDLINE and Embase, and other sources where appropriate.
+We will respond to your request within two business days to agree on a deadline for your results.